Top 10 Strangest Borders In The World Today

 Photo: AS USA

-You could feasibly swim the 3.8km between the rocky islands of Big Diomede and Little Diomede, located in the Bering Strait between Siberia and Alaska.
+Swim the 3.8km between the rocky islands of Big Diomede and Little Diomede in the Bering Strait, which connects Siberia and Alaska.

-But if you did, you’d find yourself either transported back in time – or into the future, depending on which direction you went.
+But if you did, you'd be transported either back in time or into the future, depending on which way you went.

-The Diomedes sit either side of the international date line, meaning although they’re only a stone’s throw from each other, Big Diomede (administered by Russia) is a full 21 hours ahead of Little Diomede (administered by the USA).
+The Diomedes are located on either side of the international date line, which means that despite being only a few miles apart, Big Diomede (administered by Russia) is a full 21 hours ahead of Little Diomede (administered by the United States).

-The Diomede Islands, also known in Russia as Gvozdev Islands (Russian: острова́ Гво́здева, ostrová Gvozdjeva), consist of two rocky, mesa-like islands:
+The Diomede Islands, also known as the Gvozdev Islands in Russia (Russian: островá водева, ostrová Gvozdjeva), are made up of two rocky, mesa-like islands.:

-The Russian island of Big Diomede (part of Chukotka Autonomous Okrug), also known as Imaqłiq, Inaliq, Nunarbuk or Ratmanov Island
+Big Diomede, a Russian island (part of Chukotka Autonomous Okrug), is also known as Imaqiq, Inaliq, Nunarbuk, or Ratmanov Island.

-The U.S. island of Little Diomede (part of Alaska) or Iŋaliq, also known as Krusenstern Island.
+Little Diomede (part of Alaska) or Ialiq, also known as Krusenstern Island in the United States.

-The Diomede Islands are located in the middle of the Bering Strait between mainland Alaska and Siberia.
-To the north is the Chukchi Sea and to the south is the Bering Sea.
-Fairway Rock, 9.3 km (5.8 mi) to the southeast, is also Alaskan, but generally not considered part of the Diomede Islands.
-Because they are separated by the International Date Line, Big Diomede is almost a day ahead of Little Diomede, but not completely; due to locally defined time zones, Big Diomede is only 21 hours ahead of Little Diomede (20 in summer).
-Because of this, the islands are sometimes called Tomorrow Island (Big Diomede) and Yesterday Island (Little Diomede).
+The Diomede Islands are located in the Bering Strait, which connects mainland Alaska and Siberia.
+The Chukchi Sea is to the north, and the Bering Sea is to the south.
+Fairway Rock, 9.3 kilometers (5.8 miles) to the southeast, is also Alaskan, but it is not considered to be a part of the Diomede Islands.
+Big Diomede is nearly a day ahead of Little Diomede due to the International Date Line, but not entirely; due to locally defined time zones, Big Diomede is only 21 hours ahead of Little Diomede (20 in summer).
+As a result, the islands are also known as Tomorrow Island (Big Diomede) and Yesterday Island (Little Diomede).

 4. Norway – Sweden Border